StartSteps-Digital-Education-GmbH/Jest_Part2/Live_Coding.md

 ### Conclusion

-This example provides a structured approach to testing API vulnerabilities using Jest.
-Each test case is designed to validate specific security aspects of your application, helping to ensure that it is robust against common vulnerabilities.
+This example provides a structured approach to testing user login and JWT token handling using Jest and Supertest.
+Each test case is designed to validate specific security aspects of your authentication system, helping to ensure that it is robust against common vulnerabilities.